aws-samples/failure-analysis-assistant/docs/MetricsInsights_en.md

 In the modal form, enter [the question you want answered based on the metrics] and [the period you want to obtain the metrics].
 In about 1-2 minutes, you'll get an answer.

-The following example asks questions about ECS performance.
+The following example asks questions about Amazon ECS performance.

 ![insight-form](./docs/images/en/fa2-insight-form.png)